Physical Therapy For Degenerative Disc Disease

 Degenerative disc disease is one potential cause.

-Degenerative disc disease occurs when the discs between your spine’s vertebrae begin to wear down due to injury or advanced age.
+Degenerative disc disease occurs when the discs between your spine’s vertebrae begin to wear down.

-A normal spine has thirty three stacked bones, called vertebrae, which support it.
+A healthy spine has thirty three stacked bones, called vertebrae, which support it.

 Over time, this gelatin decreases, and your intervertebral discs begin to flatten and lose their flexibility.

-Ultimately, this results in less space between your discs, causing the bones to be closer together and sometimes causing the bones to press on the nerves.
+Ultimately, this results in less space between your discs, shortening the distance between your bones, and sometimes causing the bones to press on the nerves.

-Sometimes, bony build ups known as bone spurs form and stiffen your spine if contact between vertebrae is too common.
+Sometimes, repeated contact between your vertebrae may lead to bony build ups known as bone spurs that form and stiffen your spine.

-Usually, this process doesn’t cause any pain or discomfort, but can cause movement restrictions.
+Usually, this process doesn’t cause any pain or discomfort but may significantly restrict your movements and range of motion.

 You may feel this in just one area of your spine, or in several.